Reading time: 24 minutes and 45 seconds.

 Using Reader.hasReadableChanged

-A layered mod that requires all layers when rendering may still want to query the API for udpate status on layer readables, similar to the Reader.hasValueChanged method.
-This method will not work for layer.data() in the example below since it expects the resolved value, not the readable itself.
-There is a new similar method in API version 2.4, Reader.hasReadableChanged, that will tell whether a readable has a new value available since the last query.
-This is subtly different from its sibling method that tells whether the current argument has a new value compared to the last invocation.
+A layered mod that requires all layers when rendering may still want to query the API for update status on layer readables, similar to the Reader.hasValueChanged method.
+This method will not work for layer.data() in the example below, since it expects the resolved value, not the readable itself.
+There is a new similar method in API version 2.4, Reader.hasReadableChanged, that will indicate whether a readable has a new value available since the last query.
+This is subtly different from its sibling method that indicates whether the current argument has a new value compared to the last invocation.

 Spotfire.initialize(async (mod: Spotfire.Mod) => {